AllanChen/IELTS_Summary/note.md

 The table shows Australia visitors from world wired in decade. as we can see the figures of all countries was show an upward trend.
-Beginning from the UK which had risen dramatically in decade and reached a peak in 509 in 1999
+Beginning from the UK which had risen dramatically in decade and reached a peak in 509 in 1999 In contrast, In united states had similar trend with United Kingdom increased 134 thousands in past ten years which risen 20 thousands for every years. compare to other europe which had stable increased like united states, the number of visitors risen 2 times from 1991 to 1999.Germany, exactly 75 travelled to Australia in 1991, but the figure almost doubled at the end of the decade, with 140 thousand visiting it